Rational cohomology of toric diagrams: Abstract

 \section{Abstract}

-In this note, (rational) Betti numbers of homotopy colimits for toric diagrams and their classifying spaces are described in terms of sheaf cohomology under CW poset assumption on opposite to the respective indexing category.
-Split~$T$-CW complexes with a CW orbit poset have such a decomposition (up to an equivariant homeomorphism).
-Cohen-Macaulayness (over~$\Q$) of the~$T$-action on~$\hoc D$ is equivalent to acyclicity for a certain sheaf provided that~$D$ is a~$T$-diagram over~$C$, and~$C^{op}$ is a homology manifold.
-The ordinary and bigraded Betti numbers are computed for skeletons of equivariantly formal spaces from this class (in particular, of compact nonsingular toric varieties).
+In this note, (rational) Betti numbers of homotopy colimits for toric diagrams and their classifying spaces are described in terms of sheaf cohomology over CW posets.
+We prove for any~$T$-diagram~$D$ over any CW poset that Cohen-Macaulayness (over~$\Q$) of the~$T$-action on~$\hoc D$ is equivalent to acyclicity for a certain sheaf.
+The ordinary and bigraded Betti numbers are computed for skeletons of equivariantly formal spaces from this class (in particular, of compact smooth toric manifolds).